 The small and serene island of Chincoteague is the gateway to the Assateague Island National Seashore—a nature refuge that is home to herds of wild ponies made famous in the classic children's book "Misty of Chincoteague."
 It is accessible by boat or by car off Virginia's Eastern coast over the Route 175 bridge.

-If you want to witness the famous annual pony swim and roundup, you need to visit in late July.
-But Chincoteague and its sister island, Assateague, are very special any time of year.
-Its a great place for families to stay awhile and there are several good hotel options on Chincoteague Island.
-Things to do while you are there range from finding the wild ponies to climbing the spiral stairs of a lighthouse.
+If you want to witness the famous annual pony swim and roundup, you need to visit in late July, but Chincoteague and its sister island, Assateague, are very special any time of year.
+It's a great place for families to stay awhile and there are several good hotel options on Chincoteague Island.
+Activities range from finding the wild ponies to climbing the spiral stairs of a lighthouse.

 AddressAssateague Island, United States

 Chincoteague's sister island of Assateague is just a quarter mile away and accessible by car, bike, or on foot via the trail that links the two islands.
 On Assateague, there are over 37 miles of pristine beaches, among the best in the Mid-Atlantic region, including two beaches with lifeguards on either end of the island.

 Once you arrive at Assateague Island, there's plenty to do including four-wheel driving on the beach, seashell collecting, clamming, swimming, surf fishing, beach hiking, and birdwatching.
 The refuge and beaches are open year-round, but hours of operation vary by season—with extended hours in the summer and shortened hours in the winter.

 You don't need anything fancy to go crabbing in the Chincoteague National Wildlife Refuge; you can simply go to one of the island's fishing shops or hardware stores and buy a bucket, net, and a crabbing kit containing frozen chicken necks, string, and a bait clip.
 Kids will love reeling in blue crabs but should also be careful to avoid getting pinched by these feisty creatures.